magepages/mpdocs/docs/lookbook/index.md

 - Pause On Mouse Hover: Select Yes so that when you hover on the displayed lookbook, the slider will not move automatically

 ### 2. Manage Lookbooks

+Log in to your Magento backend, go to `Content > Lookbook Sliders > Manage Lookbooks`

 #### 2.1 Grid